 If you have any questions, please e-mail Cassie Wilson at cassie.wilson@coloradoballet.org.

-10 is the minimum amount of seats that may be requested for all student matinee performances (5 students MINIMUM).
+10 is the minimum amount of seats that may be requested for all student matinee performances (5 of the 10 seats are required to be students).
 Requests that do not meet these requirements will not be considered.

-**Please note: this is a reservation REQUEST form.
 Completing this request does not guarantee your school seats at your selected matinee.
-Once reviewed, submissions will receive
+Once reviewed, submissions will receive either an acceptance or a waitlist notification via email as well as payment information.

 2025-2026 Season Main Guide